 The main difference between the backplane and the motherboard is that the backplane lacked anything onboard.
 It was just a skeleton and nothing more.

-Also Read in Detail: Why is a Motherboard Important?
+Also, Read in Detail: Why is a Motherboard Important?

-Active vs Passive Backplanes
+Active vs. Passive Backplanes

-So Why Motherboard is called Motherboard?
+So Why is a Motherboard called a Motherboard?

 1. Because it’s the Main Circuit Board in a Computer